grantschulte/thermo-city/README.md

 Elm Web Starter
 =======

 An Elm + Webpack web app starter.
+This starter uses Webpack for building the Elm app, and [surge](https://surge.sh/) (staging) or AWS S3 (production) to host your static build.

 # Table of Contents
 [Setup](#setup)